gilch/hissp/docs/macro_tutorial.rst

 ##############

 ..
 TODO: be sure to demonstrate hissp.compiler..ENV and hissp.compiler..readerless somewhere
-..
-TODO: be sure to demonstrate a recursive macro somewhere

 Lisp is a higher-level language than Python, in the same sense that Python is a higher-level language than C,